 - USS Constitution Cruise $25.15

-Along with the option of visiting some of the 51 attractions available, card holders also get to add on another option for free.
-You'll get the choice of the original Boston Duck Tour, Boston Red Sox Ticket with VIP early park access to a select game, a whale watching excursion or a Gray Line Boston tour.
+Along with the option of visiting some of the 41 attractions available, card holders also get to add on another option for free.
+You'll get the choice of the original Boston Duck Tour, Boston Red Sox Ticket with VIP early park access to a select game, or a whale watching excursion.

 Are all of the attractions covered with the Go Boston Card worth a visit

 One simple answer- yes.
 Due to the number of different attractions available, every type of traveler will find a few activities that fit what they are looking for.
 If you love to learn while on vacation, you'll find lots of opportunities available with museums of all kinds.
 Those same museums will also offer the cultural enthusiast a bit of delight as they explore the city.

 If you're traveling with a family, you'll also find lots of kid friendly activities that will have everyone leaving with a smile.

 How not to use the Go Boston Card

 Once again, in order to get the maximum savings out of your card, you'll need to plan a little and take care to visit higher priced attractions in conjunction with visiting as many of them as you can.
 You don't want to just visit the small attractions everyday.

 You'll also want to research a little where each attraction is located.
 You don't want to end up on one side of the city with your next planned attraction on the other.
 Chances are, you won't make it in time or will have to cut out another planned activity that day.

 One thing to keep in mind is the use of the hop-on, hop-off trolly that is included in your Go Card.
 This trolly is great for getting from point A to point B and can help knock off some travel time.

 If you're planning on visiting 2 or more of the more expensive attractions in the same day and plan each attraction according to location, you'll find that the Go Boston Card will save you a good deal of money.